enricolucia/pong/README.md

 $ gulp
 ```
 ### Instruction
-- Open it on the browser
+- Open it in your browser from mobile or from your machine (opt in mobile emulation on your debugger)
 - Create a game
 - Join the room with a different device or different browser
 - Play it!